 The Snow Ball:

 The Ice Carnival begins on Friday night with the Snow Ball at the Moonrise Hotel.
 Everyone is encouraged to dress in icy white attire.
 The most creatively dressed attendees will be crowned Ice King and Queen.
 The evening also includes cocktails, appetizers, music and special prizes.
 Tickets are $30 a person.
-The Moonrise Hotel is also offering a VIP package for $199 per couple that includes an overnight stay and breakfast.
+The Moonrise Hotel is also offering a VIP package for $199 per couple that includes an overnight stay.
 For more information on tickets, call (314) 721-1111.

 Frozen Buns Runs:

 Saturday's events at the Loop Ice Carnival begin with the Frozen Buns Runs at 10 a.m.
 There is a 5K or a 10K route to choose from.
 Runners can register before the race at Blueberry Hill from 8 a.m. to 9:30 a.m.
 The entry fee is $30.